mozilla/pkipolicy/rootstore/policy.md

     that are included in Mozilla's root store, under CC-BY-ND 4.0;

-4.  all CPs, CPSes, and combined CP/CPSes MUST be reviewed and updated as necessary at least once every 365 days, as required by the Baseline Requirements.
+4.  all CPs, CPSes, and combined CP/CPSes MUST be reviewed and updated as necessary at least once every 366 days.
 CA operators MUST indicate that this has happened by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document;